 Simplify and balance

 Be subtle.
 A slight shadow, gradient or texture can put just enough emphasis on a design element.
 (But, don’t do all of them!)
 Think about hierarchy before getting fancy.
 Having too many words creates visual noise and can bog down the message in an infographic or presentation.
 Eliminate unnecessary text.
+For example, a graphic with only the words “Our guiding goal is delighting customers” versus a graphic with the words “Our guiding goal in business is in delighting our customers daily” followed by a bullet list.

 Figure 5: Use fewer words to pack a punch